KerimKochekov/Distributed-File-System/README.md

 ---
 # Contribution to the projects

-**Kerim Kochekov** namenode implementation, maintained communication between datanodes, client and namenode on AWS and system testing
+**Kerim Kochekov** namenode implementation, maintained communication between datanodes, client and namenode on AWS and docker configuration

-**Temurbek Khujaev** storage side implementation,  docker continerizaton configuration and system testing
+**Temurbek Khujaev** storage side implementation and system testing

 **Farhod Khakimiyon** Corrected formats of commands, helped to debug code and populated report with images and testing.